 9. Monetizing your blog

-The ultimate goal is to earn out of your blog.
+The ultimate blogging basic to remember is to earn out of your blog.
 There is a reason making money from the blog has been placed at the end of the guide.
 Unless you already have a large audience base, you cannot expect to make money.
-But remember, monetization should not be your only focus when it comes to blogging.
+But remember, monetization should not be your only focus for blogging.

 Here’re some ways to do so: